iSHAREScheme/iSHARESatellite/INSTALL.md

 cd iSHARESatellite/templates
 ```

-Open docker-compose-mw-template.yaml in a text editor and look for below snippet:
+Open docker-compose-mw-template.yaml in a text editor.
+Under the *app-postgres section*, change the password given by *POSTGRES_PASSWORD*.
+See the below snippet for reference:

 ```yaml
 app-postgres: